Mortens4444/LiveView/ReadMe.md

 ## Usage

 - **LiveView.exe**: The main application to manage and view live camera feeds.
-- **Camera.exe**: The full-screen camera viewer, automatically started when needed.
+- **CameraApp.exe**: The full-screen camera viewer, automatically started when needed.
 - **Sequence.exe**: Manages the predefined grids and sequences for display.
 - **LiveView.Agent.exe**: Handles background processing and configurations for video sources.